 I had an idea what I wanted to focus on but I carved out some time and took myself through a process that I use with my clients.
-I’ve written about it over on my Luma Coaching Blog last year and you can find it here.
+I’ve written about it in a previous Blog last year and you can find it here.

 It’s a process that guides you to reflect back on the prior year to find the gold that can inform the direction that’s best for you in the year to come.

 I also have been following my friend Kate’s podcast and blogs and she is doing a season on goal setting and it kicked off with How to set and accomplish your biggest goals.

 Kate’s blogs include reflection, setting SMART goals, getting accountability in place, and creating a plan for your SMART goals.
 If you’re struggling with goals her blog and podcast could be a great resource for you.

 In one of her podcasts she mentioned a post Chris Brogan did on choosing 3 words to create a theme for your year ahead.
 I loved it and did the work to create my 3 words as well.

 Choosing Your Worthy Goals

 Some of my workshops have goal setting as an element.
 A part of what I teach in these sections is the importance of setting goals that are worthy of you.

 These can’t be incremental goals that just add on to what you’ve accomplished (or did not accomplish) last year.
 These goals must reflect your values and focus on creating, rather than changing, a situation or relationship in your life.

 For instance, the goal would not be to lose 10 pounds.
 A goal that is worthy of you is to wake in the morning feeling refreshed and energized.